10 Mar 7 Steps for Effective Problem Solving

-One logical way to problem solve is to seek support.
-While it is logical to seek advice, don't forget that the final decision is still yours to make.
+One logical way to problem solving is to seek support.
+While it is logical to seek advice, don’t forget that the final decision is still yours to make.

-It is typically easier to advise others how to react in a particular problematic situation than to confront that same or similar situation ourselves.
-This is a main reason individuals seek solutions by consulting others for outside opinions.
+It is typically easier to advise others how to react in a particularly problematic situation than to confront that same or similar situation ourselves.
+This is the main reason individuals seek solutions by consulting others for outside opinions.

 Seeking support: It is common to get caught up in a problematic situation where we don’t see a possible or clear solution.
 It is difficult to dissociate and remain neutral while accurately assessing a problem at hand in order to recognize possible solutions.
 Strong emotional ties make this process especially difficult.

 The final decision is yours: